 The truth is—addiction is powerful.
 It changes how your loved one thinks, behaves, and relates to the people around them.
 And even though it might feel deeply personal, it isn’t about you.
 Their choices, their struggles, and their recovery (if they choose it) are ultimately theirs.

-The emotional rollercoaster
+The emotional rollercoaster of loving someone with an addiction

 When someone you love has an addiction, you often feel like you’re living on high alert.
 One moment there’s hope—maybe they’ve promised to stop or made it through a day sober.
 The next, the bottom falls out and you’re back in the chaos of lies, broken trust, or destructive behaviour.